sbmpost/CapPlan/README.md

 ![alt text](https://github.com/sbmpost/CapPlan/blob/master/CapPlan.png "CapPlan")

-# Installation instructions for OSX & Additional notes
+# CapPlan installation instructions for OSX & Additional notes

+Open the "Terminal" application and run the commands as described in the steps below.

 CapPlan Prerequisites
 ------------------------